scp756-221/course-site/docs/a7/page.md

 ## Part 3: Merge your changes with Other Dev's changes

-The Git operation to merge two branches is straightforwardly named, "merge".
+The Git operation to merge two branches is appropriately named, "merge".
 We want to merge Other Dev's branch into `master`, so we make `master` active by checking it out, then run `git merge other_dev`:

 ~~~bash
 /home/k8s # git checkout master
 /home/k8s # git merge other_dev
 ~~~

-Although you and Other Dev modified the same files, you did not modify the same functions.
-Your respective changes are sufficiently distinct that Git combines them automatically.
-You do not need to manually tweak the resulting merge.
+Although you and Other Dev modified the same files, the changes did not overlap by functions.
+The changes are sufficiently distinct that git can combine them automatically without your intervention.
+(If the changes overlapped by lines of code, you would need to manually review and reconcil the changes.)

 Now repeat the familiar sequence: